helgoyat/Maze-App/README.md

 ## Concept

 The maze is basically a rectangle filled with emojis.
+When clicking on 'Search' button, the algorithm will search for the shortest path from the lead to the target.

 Maze parameters that can be changed through the interface: